 Population Surveys on the River Avon and Tributaries – May 2012

-Once again FDSFB provided the services of their biologist, Dr Joanne Girvan, for four days in 2012, three days in May and a day in September.
+FDSFB provided the services for three days in May and a day in September in 2012.
 The intent was to determine the presence or otherwise of salmon parr in various in various sections of the Avon and its tributaries and to monitor the success of “Trout in the Classroom” programmes at two local Primary Schools.

-On the first day, four sites were chosen and fished.
-One upstream of the Bathgate WWTW on the Coulston Burn and three on the Logie Water.
-These sites included one downstream of the bridge on the B8028, that was fished in 2011, a site several hundred metres downstream of the Armadale WWTW and a site just below the bridge on Mill Road, Armadale near the Garden Centre.
-In general the water was running slightly cloudy in all four sites.
+Initially four sites were chosen and fished; Upstream of the Bathgate WWTW on the Coulston Burn and three on the Logie Water.
 Results from the Coulston were as disappointing as 2011.
-The water smelled slightly of animal sewage and only a handful of Stoneloach and minnows were found in a 25m stretch of the Burn.
-This confirms that the Burn remains unattractive to trout despite the upgrade work to the WWTW.
-The site at the B8028 (see 2011 above), and that below the Armadale WWTW again yielded no trout but numbers of stone loach, stickleback and minnows.
-Fortunately the last site found two year classes of trout, proving breeding as well as large numbers of minnows, sticklebacks and some stone loach.
-The cloudy water may have affected the fishing and further surveys will be carried out next season.
+The water smelled of animal sewage and only a handful of Stoneloach and minnows were found in a 25m stretch of the Burn.
+The site at the B8028 and that below the Armadale WWTW yielded no trout but some stone loach, stickleback and minnows.
+The last site found two year classes of trout, proving breeding as well as large numbers of minnows, sticklebacks and some stone loach.

-In September we were able to revisit sites on the upper Avon for further electrofishing.
-The results were surprising given the experience in May.
+In September we revisited sites on the upper Avon.
 The site at Slamannan WWTW, two sites on the Culloch Burn near the fire station and a site upstream of the Culloch were sampled.
-We collected a total of 36 trout of several year classes, and 36 trout parr, all from 2012 year class.
-These had managed to evade us in May, and we were delighted with what equated to one parr per metre of river.
+We collected a total of 36 trout and 36 trout parr.